HurrayBanana/p5hosting/README.md

 This is wip and will contain bugs

+### naming
+Click graph name (top left of graph area) to change it (have to export the grapj

 ### Mouse
-click on graph - drop next node click on node - selects that node - goes yellow hold left button over node - drag and drop node to new place
+- click on graph - drop next node
+- click on node - selects that node - goes yellow
+- hold left button over node - drag and drop node to new place

 ### Keys
 =====
 #### Mouse Over console area
 - H - hide/show console output
 - L - load a graph from local storage
-- E - save current graph (goes to current browser download location)
+- E - export the current graph (goes to current browser download location)
 - C - clear console window
 - P - next iteration in current graph solve